christophihl/academic-kickstart/content/activities/network.md

 14. {{< hl >}}Niklas Dieckow: Data-driven methods for the Maxey-Riley equations.{{< /hl >}} <br/>
 The Maxey-Riley equations (MRE) describe the motion of a small inertial particle suspended in a fluid flow.
 They are a system of implicit integro-differential equations with a singular kernel.
 Exact solution methods require the evaluation of an integral over the entire particle history in each time step, causing the computation time to grow quadratically in the number of steps.
 In this talk, data-driven methods such as SINDy (Sparse Identification of Nonlinear Dynamics) are discussed and employed to obtain approximations of the MRE that do not contain an integral term and are therefore easier to solve.

+15. {{< hl >}}{{% mention "kraeuter" %}}: Development of a black-box soft sensor for a fluidization process.{{< /hl >}} <br/>
+Solids water content is an important particle property in many applications of process engineering.
+Its importance on the quality of pharmaceutical formulations makes an in-line measurement of the water content especially desirable in fluidization processes.
+However, currently available measurement techniques are difficult to calibrate and scarcely applicable in real fluidized beds.
+A promising strategy for in-line monitoring of the water content is thus soft sensing, a method that expresses the targeted quantity as a correlation of other more reliable measurements.
+In this talk, we present the development of such a soft sensor using various black-box models.
+Our focus lies on strategies to reduce overfitting through feature engineering and hyperparameter tuning.
+These models are designed for processing real experimental data from a turbulent process, addressing challenges in data filtering, undersampling, outlier detection, and uncertainty propagation.

 </details>